Apply for a primary school place mid-year

 The In Year Transfer application form

 Please read the guidance notes attached to the form.
-Submit your completed form direct to your preferred school.
+Please submit your form to email@example.com for the School Admissions team to process.

 The back page of the application has a section for your current school to complete.
 This applies to state-funded schools only, and not private schools or non-UK schools.
 The information provided on the form will help the school to prepare for your child's admission should a place be offered.

-Children with a Statement of SEN or an EHC Plan commonly require additional support at school.
+Children with an Education Health and Care Plan commonly require additional support at school.
 Schools will require support from the Local Authority's SEND team to accommodate any additional needs that a child may have.
+Please contact the SEND team if your child has an EHCP and you wish them to move school in year.
+Visit Children with Special Educational Needs and disability – Herefordshire Council

 What happens once I submit my application?

 The success of your application will largely be determined by the ability of the school to accommodate an additional child in the appropriate year group.
-You will be notified of the decision in writing.
+Schools are required to aim to notify parents of the outcome of their application in writing within 10 school days, but parents must be notified in writing within 15 school days.
 If refused a place you will be informed of your right to appeal this decision.
 The School Admissions office can provide you with guidance on the appeals process, and can offer advice about alternative schools that may be able to accommodate you.

 Please contact us on: